Merkoba/Hue/configuration.md

 "max_activity_bar_items"
 >Maximum amount of top activity bar items at the same time.

-"redis_max_link_age"
->How old link data has to be to be fetched again.

-"link_fetch_timeout"
->Maximum time to get a response when fetching link data.

-"link_max_title_length"
->After this the title from fetched link metadata gets cropped.

 "url_title_max_length"
 >Maximum length for urls to be shown fully in window titles.
 After this they get cropped and "..." is added.